-5) Social skills: the last skill has to do with the social field.
-It implies to be an expert to insert the desired answers in other family members.
+The last skill relates to the social field.
+It means being an expert in providing the desired answers to other family members.
 This goal depends on the following emotional skills:

 - Influence: to come up with effective persuasion tactics.

-- Communication: to know how to listen openly to others and to elaborate convincing messages.
+- Communication: to know how to listen openly to others and to provide convincing messages.